Lawmawkers push Juneteenth holiday measure through the state legislature

 ALBANY, N.Y.
 (NEWS10) — The New York State Legislature has passed a bill, S8598/A10628, turning Juneteenth into a holiday statewide.
 Juneteenth celebrates Black Americans’ freedom, cultural contributions, and achievements in American history.

 The legislation designates June 19 as a public holiday.
-This date commemorates the true end of slavery in 1865 Texas, when America’s last slaves learned of the Emancipation Proclamation and the Union victory.
+This date commemorates the true end of slavery in 1865 Texas, when America’s last enslaved people learned of the Emancipation Proclamation and the Union victory.

 “Every day our communities witness a continued fight for justice and equality,” said the bill’s sponsor, Senator Kevin Parker.
 “Designating Juneteenth a public holiday gives us a chance to recognize our liberties, honor our ancestor’s struggle for emancipation, and send a clear message that we value this significant moment in history.”